sixfeetup/bobtemplates.sixfeetup/bobtemplates/sixfeetup/unified_buildout/README.rst

 conditionals, put the commands in a script (shell, Python, etc.), and invoke that script in the target's recipe.

+`Makefile variables`_ can be used to parameterize recipes.  `Makefile canned recipes`_ can also be used to share common code between recipes.
+These features can also be used together for more complex factoring of ``Makefile`` code, though this may be a sign such tasks should be moved out of the ``Makefile``, see above in `Makefile`_

 If a recipe doesn't create any meaningful files or directories that can be used as a target, or the modification times of those files and/or directories aren't updated leading to the recipe always being run, you can use ``tee`` to